 Because of this, application development with the right approach, tools and environments, mobile marketing and electronic/mobile-commerce are the top initiatives and priorities among retailers.

 In addition, there are significant differences between Agile methodology adoption and DevOps culture inside organizations.
-When it comes to mobile app testing and development organizations should consider only integrating their internal development and operational resources with real device testing on cloud.
+When it comes to mobile app testing and development organizations should consider only integrating their internal development and operational resources with real device testing in the cloud.

 Can Mobile App Monitoring Help?